 Vacation is the time to chuck the alarm clock and strike out for unfamiliar territory.
 But your daily grind is your child's security.
-He thrives on predictability, on knowing what's next.
-Take away his routine and he's liable to start whining, crying, and clinging.
-When traveling with a young child, you're better off adjusting your expectations to fit your child's limitations and personality.
+She thrives on predictability, on knowing what's next.
+Take away her routine and she's liable to start whining, crying, and clinging.
+When traveling with a child, especially a toddler, you're better off adjusting your expectations to fit your child's limitations and personality.
 Here are some ways to be more understanding and kid-focused.

 What to do: